hermangroup/multi-nomp/README.md

 # multi-nomp: Some New Open Mining Portal

 > *NOTE*:
-> We're working on putting together an "official" s-nomp which can be supported by many coins and pools instead of so many running their own flavors.
+> This is a work on progress...
 More to come!

 This is a Equihash mining pool based off Node Open Mining Portal.